brylevkirill/notes/Information Retrieval.md

 #### ["An Efficient Boosting Algorithm for Combining Preferences"](http://jmlr.org/papers/volume4/freund03a/freund03a.pdf) Freund, Iyer, Schapire, Singer
-  `RankBoost`
+  `learning to rank using relevance labels` `RankBoost`
 >	"We study the problem of learning to accurately rank a set of objects by combining a given collection of ranking or preference functions.
 This problem of combining preferences arises in several applications, such as that of combining the results of different search engines, or the "collaborative-filtering" problem of ranking movies for a user based on the movie rankings provided by other users.
 In this work, we begin by presenting a formal framework for this general problem.
 We then describe and analyze an efficient algorithm called RankBoost for combining preferences based on the boosting approach to machine learning.
 We give theoretical results describing the algorithm's behavior both on the training data, and on new test data not seen during training.
 We also describe an efficient implementation of the algorithm for a particular restricted but common case.
 We next discuss two experiments we carried out to assess the performance of RankBoost.
 In the first experiment, we used the algorithm to combine different web search strategies, each of which is a query expansion for a given domain.
 The second experiment is a collaborative-filtering task for making movie recommendations."

   - `video` <https://youtu.be/3R6vBd_Y8O4?t=42m13s> (Nikolenko) `in russian`

 #### ["Neural Ranking Models with Weak Supervision"](https://arxiv.org/abs/1704.08803) Dehghani, Zamani, Severyn, Kamps, Croft
-  `click model`
+  `learning to rank using click data`
 >	"Despite the impressive improvements achieved by unsupervised deep neural networks in computer vision and NLP tasks, such improvements have not yet been observed in ranking for information retrieval.
 The reason may be the complexity of the ranking problem, as it is not obvious how to learn from queries and documents when no supervised signal is available.
 Hence, in this paper, we propose to train a neural ranking model using weak supervision, where labels are obtained automatically without human annotators or any external resources (e.g., click data).
 To this aim, we use the output of an unsupervised ranking model, such as BM25, as a weak supervision signal.
 We further train a set of simple yet effective ranking models based on feed-forward neural networks.
 We study their effectiveness under various learning scenarios (point-wise and pair-wise models) and using different input representations (i.e., from encoding query-document pairs into dense/sparse vectors to using word embedding representation).
 We train our networks using tens of millions of training instances and evaluate it on two standard collections: a homogeneous news collection (Robust) and a heterogeneous large-scale web collection (ClueWeb).
 Our experiments indicate that employing proper objective functions and letting the networks to learn the input representation based on weakly supervised data leads to impressive performance, with over 13% and 35% MAP improvements over the BM25 model on the Robust and the ClueWeb collections.
 Our findings also suggest that supervised neural ranking models can greatly benefit from pre-training on large amounts of weakly labeled data that can be easily obtained from unsupervised IR models."

-#### ["A Neural Click Model for Web Search"](http://www2016.net/proceedings/proceedings/p531.pdf) Borisov, Markov, Rijke, Serdyukov
-  `click model`
->	"Understanding user browsing behavior in web search is key to improving web search effectiveness.
-Many click models have been proposed to explain or predict user clicks on search engine results.
-They are based on the probabilistic graphical model (PGM) framework, in which user behavior is represented as a sequence of observable and hidden events.
-The PGM framework provides a mathematically solid way to reason about a set of events given some information about other events.
-But the structure of the dependencies between the events has to be set manually.
-Different click models use different hand-crafted sets of dependencies.
-We propose an alternative based on the idea of distributed representations: to represent the user’s information need and the information available to the user with a vector state.
-The components of the vector state are learned to represent concepts that are useful for modeling user behavior.
-And user behavior is modeled as a sequence of vector states associated with a query session: the vector state is initialized with a query, and then iteratively updated based on information about interactions with the search engine results.
-This approach allows us to directly understand user browsing behavior from click-through data, i.e., without the need for a predefined set of rules as is customary for PGM-based click models.
-We illustrate our approach using a set of neural click models.
-Our experimental results show that the neural click model that uses the same training data as traditional PGM-based click models, has better performance on the click prediction task (i.e., predicting user click on search engine results) and the relevance prediction task (i.e., ranking documents by their relevance to a query).
-An analysis of the best performing neural click model shows that it learns similar concepts to those used in traditional click models, and that it also learns other concepts that cannot be designed manually."

 #### ["Gathering Additional Feedback on Search Results by Multi-Armed Bandits with Respect to Production Ranking"](http://www.www2015.it/documents/proceedings/proceedings/p1177.pdf) Vorobev, Lefortier, Gusev, Serdyukov
-  `online learning to rank`
+  `online learning to rank using click data` `BBRA`
 >	"Given a repeatedly issued query and a document with a not-yet-confirmed potential to satisfy the users’ needs, a search system should place this document on a high position in order to gather user feedback and obtain a more confident estimate of the document utility.
 On the other hand, the main objective of the search system is to maximize expected user satisfaction over a rather long period, what requires showing more relevant documents on average.
 The state-of-the-art approaches to solving this exploration-exploitation dilemma rely on strongly simplified settings making these approaches infeasible in practice.
 We improve the most flexible and pragmatic of them to handle some actual practical issues.
 The first one is utilizing prior information about queries and documents, the second is combining bandit-based learning approaches with a default production ranking algorithm.
 We show experimentally that our framework enables to significantly improve the ranking of a leading commercial search engine."

 #### ["Online Learning to Rank in Stochastic Click Models"](https://arxiv.org/abs/1703.02527) Zoghi, Tunys, Ghavamzadeh, Kveton, Szepesvari, Wen
-  `online learning to rank with unknown rewards`
+  `online learning to rank using click data` `BatchRank`
 >	"Online learning to rank is a core problem in information retrieval and machine learning.
 Many provably efficient algorithms have been recently proposed for this problem in specific click models.
 The click model is a model of how the user interacts with a list of documents.
 Though these results are significant, their impact on practice is limited, because all proposed algorithms are designed for specific click models and lack convergence guarantees in other models.
 In this work, we propose BatchRank, the first online learning to rank algorithm for a broad class of click models.
 The class encompasses two most fundamental click models, the cascade and position-based models.
 We derive a gap-dependent upper bound on the T-step regret of BatchRank and evaluate it on a range of web search queries.
 We observe that BatchRank outperforms ranked bandits and is more robust than CascadeKL-UCB, an existing algorithm for the cascade model."

   - `video` <https://youtu.be/__En7H2awqM?t=24m21s> (Szepesvari)

+#### ["A Neural Click Model for Web Search"](http://www2016.net/proceedings/proceedings/p531.pdf) Borisov, Markov, Rijke, Serdyukov
+  `click prediction`
+>	"Understanding user browsing behavior in web search is key to improving web search effectiveness.
+Many click models have been proposed to explain or predict user clicks on search engine results.
+They are based on the probabilistic graphical model (PGM) framework, in which user behavior is represented as a sequence of observable and hidden events.
+The PGM framework provides a mathematically solid way to reason about a set of events given some information about other events.
+But the structure of the dependencies between the events has to be set manually.
+Different click models use different hand-crafted sets of dependencies.
+We propose an alternative based on the idea of distributed representations: to represent the user’s information need and the information available to the user with a vector state.
+The components of the vector state are learned to represent concepts that are useful for modeling user behavior.
+And user behavior is modeled as a sequence of vector states associated with a query session: the vector state is initialized with a query, and then iteratively updated based on information about interactions with the search engine results.
+This approach allows us to directly understand user browsing behavior from click-through data, i.e., without the need for a predefined set of rules as is customary for PGM-based click models.
+We illustrate our approach using a set of neural click models.
+Our experimental results show that the neural click model that uses the same training data as traditional PGM-based click models, has better performance on the click prediction task (i.e., predicting user click on search engine results) and the relevance prediction task (i.e., ranking documents by their relevance to a query).
+An analysis of the best performing neural click model shows that it learns similar concepts to those used in traditional click models, and that it also learns other concepts that cannot be designed manually."

+#### ["A Click Sequence Model for Web Search"](https://arxiv.org/abs/1805.03411) Borisov, Wardenaar, Markov, Rijke
+  `click prediction`
+>	"Getting a better understanding of user behavior is important for advancing information retrieval systems.
+Existing work focuses on modeling and predicting single interaction events, such as clicks.
+In this paper, we for the first time focus on modeling and predicting sequences of interaction events.
+And in particular, sequences of clicks.
+We formulate the problem of click sequence prediction and propose a click sequence model (CSM) that aims to predict the order in which a user will interact with search engine results.
+CSM is based on a neural network that follows the encoder-decoder architecture.
+The encoder computes contextual embeddings of the results.
+The decoder predicts the sequence of positions of the clicked results.
+It uses an attention mechanism to extract necessary information about the results at each timestep.
+We optimize the parameters of CSM by maximizing the likelihood of observed click sequences.
+We test the effectiveness of CSM on three new tasks: (i) predicting click sequences, (ii) predicting the number of clicks, and (iii) predicting whether or not a user will interact with the results in the order these results are presented on a search engine result page (SERP).
+Also, we show that CSM achieves state-of-the-art results on a standard click prediction task, where the goal is to predict an unordered set of results a user will click on."